werg/werg.github.io/posts/developer-experience-fundamentally-harder-than-normal-ux/index.md

 6. _Coding is a social process_ -- The success of GitHub is a testament to this.
 I'm not sure, but maybe we can do more along those lines.
 7. _Programming Languages are User Interfaces_ -- The most fundamental unit of Developer Experience is the programming language.
 The Elm language is one of few examples where this reality was considered explicitly in the design process.
 8. _Programming is about empowering_ -- dumbing things down is _not_ enough.
 I believe minimalism is a cheap approach to UX in general, but it definitely doesn&#39;t work for DX -- it fundamentally misses the point of what programming is about: expressive power.
 I believe this is why many &quot;graphical&quot;/beginner programming languages have failed.
 9. _Engage with Theoretical Computer Science_ -- In a way we are hunting for UI widgets (or other kinds of artifacts) that can faithfully represent the full computational complexity of algorithms.
-This is the one area where [Bret Victor&#39;s](http://worrydream.com/) excellent work may have fallen short of what we ultimately need.
+I have been actively working on this front and it's a long term project that you hopefully will be hearing more about.
+This is also the one area where [Bret Victor&#39;s](http://worrydream.com/) excellent work may have fallen short of what we ultimately need.

 ![UX Meme](/images/why-ux-research-is-important.png "Just ship it!")